 Oil Free Organizer

 Dany is really into organizing—both people and files—to build movements and grow capacity for people fighting for justice.
 She comes to the Power Shift Network with more than a decade's experience working with nonprofits and grassroots campaigns.
-A native Washingtonian, she is committed to building the skills needed to promote progressive social change among District residents—and by extension throughout the country.
-Dany serves on the board of Empower DC, a grassroots organization that works to support self-advocacy of low to moderate income DC residents.
-In her free time, Dany can often be found busy concocting baked creations in the kitchen, exploring the area's bike trails, and enjoying weekly family dinner with her extended family.
+A native Washingtonian, she is committed to building the skills needed to promote progressive social change among District residents—and by extension throughout the country In her free time, Dany can often be found busy concocting baked creations in the kitchen, exploring the area's bike trails, and enjoying weekly family dinner with her extended family.